FREE Shipping on orders over $899

 Symptoms of Calcium Deficiency

-Calcium deficiency can manifest itself in several ways, and symptoms can vary in severity.
+Calcium deficiency can manifest in several ways, and symptoms can vary in severity.
 Some of the most common symptoms include:

 1. Muscle Pain and Weakness: Calcium is essential for proper muscle contraction, and deficiency can result in muscle pain and weakness.